heprom/pymicro/docs/welcome.rst

 This page provides a quick overview of the pymicro code base.

-As of version 0.1 (august 2014), pymicro is organised around 4 packages:
+Pymicro is organised around 8 packages:

 1. :py:mod:`pymicro.apps` contains a simple application to visualise and interact with 2D images and 3D volumes;
+2. :py:mod:`pymicro.core` gather the samples.py module at the root of the data management in Pymicro and some related utilities.
-2. :py:mod:`pymicro.crystal` contains various modules to handle crystal lattices, crystallographic grains and to organise them into microstructures;
+3. :py:mod:`pymicro.crystal` contains various modules to handle crystal lattices, crystallographic grains and to organise them into microstructures;
+4. :py:mod:`pymicro.external` regroup external utilities used for instance to read TIF or CIF files;
+5. :py:mod:`pymicro.fe` contains a module to manipulate files for finite-elements analysis;
-3. :py:mod:`pymicro.file` contains many helpers methods to handle typical file reading and writting found at ESRF, ANKA and Soleil;
+6. :py:mod:`pymicro.file` contains many helpers methods to handle typical file reading and writting found at ESRF, ANKA and Soleil;
-4. :py:mod:`pymicro.view` contains the two principal modules for 3D visualisation: vtk_utils.py for rendering still 3D images and vtk_anim.py to create animations.
+7. :py:mod:`pymicro.view` contains the two principal modules for 3D visualisation: vtk_utils.py for rendering still 3D images and vtk_anim.py to create animations;
+8. :py:mod:`pymicro.xray` regroup modules to simulate and analyse xray experiments like tomography and diffraction..

 Installation
 ============